 “Open to me the doors/gates (πύλας) of repentance, O Giver of Life: for early in the morning my spirit seeks Your holy temple, bearing a temple of the body all defiled.
 But in Your compassion cleanse it by Your loving-kindness and mercy.”
-(Byzantine Hymn at Sunday Matins before and during Lent)
+(Byzantine Lenten Hymn)

-This pre-Lenten (and Lenten) hymn reminds me of “doors” that are presently closed.
+This Lenten hymn reminds me of “doors” that are presently closed.
 Otherwise I would not be asking for them to be opened.
-The fact is, I have closed the way leading to change, or “change of mind” (“metanoia” or repentance), having stagnated in certain, habitual patterns that “defile” (from “defouler,” to trample down) or “trample down” my growth in God, the Giver of Life.
+The fact is, I have closed the way leading to change, or “change of mind” (“metanoia” or repentance), having stagnated in certain, habitual patterns that “defile” (from defouler, to trample down) or “trample down” my growth in God, the Giver of Life.
 And I need help, when it comes to making a change and opening those “doors” again, leading to change.